THE BEAUTIFUL GAME AND ALTERNATIVE DISPUTE RESOLUTION (ADR)

-Article by Mvoi Davis assisted by Dr Kenneth Wyne Mutuma
+Article by Mvoi Davis assisted by Prof. Kenneth Wyne Mutuma

 Football is a sport famed to be the most popular in the world, as they say the sport statistics don’t lie, it is famed for having over 4 billion fans and played in 230 countries in the world.
 The sport evokes emotion from the fans, players and everyone involved in the sport with each pass, tackle and goal scored.
 A sport synonymous with the likes of Cristiano Ronaldo, Lionel Messi, Neymar and closer to home the likes of Olunga, Muguna and Wanyama; yes that’s right.
 The Beautiful game is Football.
 Also referred by the Big brother state in the northwestern hemisphere of the equator as Soccer.